-On January 15, 2010, Flow Capital filed a lawsuit against Holdings, and another defendant in the United States District Court for the Southern District of Florida, Fort Lauderdale Division (Case No. 10-CV-6006-Martinez-Brown) (the "Flow Capital Federal Action").
+On January 15, 2010, Flow Capital filed a lawsuit against Holdings, and another defendant in the Inited States District Court for the Southern District of Florida, Fort Lauderdale Division (Case No. 10-CV-6006-Martinez-Brown) (the "Flow Capital Federal Action").
 This lawsuit alleges that Holdings (i) breached a Finder's Fee Agreement in connection with the CardioGenics Acquisition; and (ii) breached a non-circumvention agreement.
 Flow Capital is claiming that it is entitled to the finder's fee equal to eight percent (8%) of the JAG Media Holdings Inc.'s shares received by Holdings, or the equivalent monetary value of the stock.
 Plaintiff subsequently amended its complaint to add related tort claims.

 Pursuant to applicable federal court rules, the parties to the Flow Capital Federal Action participated in a court mandated mediation session on August 17, 2011 where the parties attempted to settle their disputes.
 At the mediation, the parties agreed to a settlement of all claims as described below, subject to the approval of the Board of Directors of Holdings, which approval was subsequently obtained.
-Pursuant to the settlement agreement, Flow Capital agreed to dismiss, with prejudice, the Flow Capital Federal Action and the Flow Capital State Action and Holdings agreed to issue Flow Capital 1,000,000 shares of restricted Holdings common stock and warrants to purchase restricted Holdings common stock as follow:
+Pursuant to the settlement agreement, Flow Capital agredd to dismiss, with prejudice, the Flow Capital Federal Action and the Flow Capital State Action and Holdings agreed to issue Flow Capital 1,000,000 shares of restricted Holdings common stock and warrants to purchase restricted Holdings common stock as follow:

-Type of Warrant Number of Shares Ex ercise Price Vesting Date Term Cash Exercise Only 250,000 \$ 0.30/share Immediate 5 years Cash Exercise Only 250,000 \$ 0.50/share Immediate 5 years Cash Exercise Only 500,000 \$ 0.75/share Immediate 5 years Cash Exercise Only 500,000 \$ 1.00/share Immediate 5 years Cash or Cashless Exercise 500,000 \$ 0.75/share August 1, 2012 5 years
+Type of Warrant Number of Shares E Exercise Price Vesting Date Term Cash Exercise Only 250,000 \$ 0.30/share Immediate 5 years Cash Exercise Only 250,000 \$ 0.50/share Immediate 5 years Cash Exercise Only 500,000 \$ 0.75/share Immediate 5 years Cash Exercise Only 500,000 \$ 1.00/share Immediate 5 years Cash or Cashless Exercise 500,000 \$ 0.75/share Immediate 5 years

-The restricted shares of common stock and the warrants are subject to the rights and restrictions of Rule 144A and do not have any registration rights.
-As part of the settlement, the parties also exchanged mutual general releases and Holdings agreed to pay Flow Capital, in three monthly installments, \$100,000 for Flow Capital's legal fees.
+The restricted shares of common stock and the warrants are subject to the rights and restrictions of Rule 144 and do not have any registration rights.
+As part of the settlement, the parties also exchanged mutual general releases and Holdings agreed to pay Flow Capital, in three monthly instalments, \$100,000 for Flow Capital's legal fees.

-19. Supplemental Disclosure of Cash Flow Information
+18. Supplemental Disclosure of Cash Flow Information

 Years Ended October 31

-2011 2010
+2011 2010 2010

 Cash paid during the year for:

 Interest \$ 18,748 \$ 35,441

 Non-cash financing activity:

-Equipment acquired through capital lease \$ 10,660 \$ 43,001
+Fixed assets acquired through capital lease \$ 10,660 \$ 43,001

+Warrants issued for deferred consulting contracts \$ 1,777,350 \$

-20. Assets and Liabilities from Discontinued Operations
+19. Assets and Liabilities from Discontinued Operations